Getting Muay Thai headgear: 5 tips on how to buy the best head guard

 Why would you need a Muay Thai headgear?
-Let me explain this as clear as possible: there are two kinds of people in this world: those who enjoy the pain and those who don't like it so much and would like to avoid it if unnecessary.
+Let me explain this to you.
+There are two kinds of people in this world: those who enjoy the pain and those who don't like it so much and would like to avoid it if unnecessary.

 How to choose a proper Muay Thai headgear?

-As I mentioned before - lighter weight doesn't have to come at the expense of a protection level it offers.
-Simply, you have to invest in a good quality leather Muay Thai head gear with a great padding to have both.
+As I mentioned before, lighter weight doesn't have to come at the expense of the protection level it offers.
+You will just have to invest in a premium leather Muay Thai headgear with quality padding to have both.